SwedbankPay/design.swedbankpay.com/REVIEW_INSTRUCTIONS.md

 # Reviewer instructions
 The reviewer has the responsibility to check the below points, and to approve or reject the QA request.
 If you have questions regarding the functionality talk to the developer,
-if you have questions about design, contact the architect.
+if you have questions about design, contact the designer.
+For viewing the code in stage type www.design.stage.swedbankpay/feature/<branch-name>.
 Every code review should validate the following:

 ## General
 - Is all the code easily understood?